-This lovely simple chickpea side dish goes great with a pile of couscous
+This simple chickpea side dish with saffron and coriander tastes delicious with couscous

 - 200g (7oz) dried chickpeas, soaked overnight in plenty of cold water

 - 2 garlic cloves, finely chopped